-"They said to Him, 'Why then did Moses command to GIVE HER A CERTIFICATE OF DIVORCE AND SEND HER AWAY?"
+"They said to Him, 'Why then did Moses command to GIVE HER A CERTIFICATE OF DIVORCE AND SEND HER AWAY?'"

 The Pharisees did not like the first answer to their general question regarding divorce.
 So, they now turn to quoting the Bible.
 They claim subtly that Jesus was contradicting Moses on divorce.
 According to the Pharisees, Moses commanded divorce.
-They cited Deuteronomy 24:1-4 (Page 325).
-In that passage, Moses provided instruction about a man divorcing his wife because he found indecency in the wife.11 Symbolically, it spoke of the wife's shameful or sexually disgraceful act.
-Notice the little word "then" in Matthew 19:7 (Page 1534).12 The Pharisees also claimed that Moses gave the "command" to divorce indecent wives.13 When people distort the words of the Bible, then they do so to their own harm.
-In this case, the Pharisees distorted the teaching of Moses by substituting their own traditional explanations for what Moses meant.14
+They cited Deuteronomy 24:1-4.
+In that passage, Moses provided instruction about a man divorcing his wife because he found indecency in the wife.
+Symbolically, it spoke of the wife's shameful or sexually disgraceful act.
+Notice the little word "then" in Matthew 19:7.
+The Pharisees also claimed that Moses gave the "command" to divorce indecent wives.
+When people distort the words of the Bible, then they do so to their

-- 11 The Hebrew term for "indecency" ("עָרְוַת דָּבָר") literally means a repulsive thing, referring normally to nakedness (consider the story of Ham looking upon the nakedness of his father in Genesis 9:22 (Page 13); see also Leviticus 18:1-17 (Page 191-192) for the general prohibitions about uncovering the nakedness of certain individuals, speaking of indecent sexual activity).
-We may glean from the other uses of the term that the "indecency" includes improper sexual relations outside the marriage. - The Greek word for "then" ("oὖv") functions to link this question to the previous answer of Jesus.
+The Hebrew term for "indecency" ("עֶּרְנַת דָּבֶּר") literally means a repulsive thing, referring normally to nakedness (consider the story of Ham looking upon the nakedness of his father in Genesis 9:22; see also Leviticus 18:1-17 for the general prohibitions about uncovering the nakedness of certain individuals, speaking of indecent sexual activity).
+We may glean from the other uses of the term that the "indecency" includes improper sexual relations outside the marriage.

+The Greek word for "then" ("oὖv") functions to link this question to the previous answer of Jesus.
 In this passage, you cannot understand the teaching of Jesus, except you first understand the questions posed by the Pharisees.
 The Pharisees ground a particular axe here about divorce.
-Jesus used the questions from the Pharisees to elucidate His commands regarding divorce and remarriage. - 13 The Greek word for "command" ("ἐνετείλατο") chosen by the Pharisees missed the context of Deuteronomy 23:1-4.
+Jesus used the questions from the Pharisees to elucidate His commands regarding divorce and remarriage.

+The Greek word for "command" ("ἐνετείλατο") chosen by the Pharisees missed the context of Deuteronomy 23:1-4.
 In that passage, Moses did issue a command, but it concerned "indecency," and also the remarriage of the divorced woman.
 The first husband was prohibited from remarrying the woman he once divorced, if she had married another man after the divorce.
 Jesus explained the background to this passage in Deuteronomy in the next verse.